2024:

 Creating the Kansas minority, woman, disadvantaged and service-disabled veteran small-business-enterprise development act;

-• providing for development of such business enterprises through a program to facilitate and increase participation by such business enterprises in providing goods and services to state agencies and postsecondary educational institutions;
+providing for development of such business enterprises through a program to facilitate and increase participation by such business enterprises in providing goods and services to state agencies and postsecondary educational institutions;

-• establishing the office of minority and women business development within the department of commerce to develop such program and assist state agencies and postsecondary educational institutions to establish plans and goals for such participation;
+establishing the office of minority and women business development within the department of commerce to develop such program and assist state agencies and postsecondary educational institutions to establish plans and goals for such participation;

-• providing for an advisory committee on certified small business enterprises that may be established by the assistant director of such office;
+- providing for an advisory committee on certified small business enterprises that may be established by the assistant director of such office;

 SB 500

-An act concerning drivers' licenses;
+An act concerning

-• authorizing certain individuals to be eligible for restricted driving privileges;
+- authorizing certain individuals to be eligible for restricted driving privileges;

-• permitting individuals with restricted driving privileges to drive to and from dropping off or picking up children from school or child care.
+- permitting individuals with restricted driving privileges to drive to-and-from dropping off or picking up children from school or child care.

 Driver's License bill - Limited restoration of revoked driving privileges.